2024 Wild & Scenic Art Exhibition

 Awards

-Selected artists can exhibit their work in person at the 22nd annual Wild & Scenic Film Festival in front of thousands of environmental filmmakers, celebrities, social activists, and attendees.
+Selected artists will exhibit their work in person at the 22nd annual Wild & Scenic Film Festival in front of thousands of environmental filmmakers, celebrities, social activists, and attendees.
 Selected artists will be eligible for the following awards:

 • Top submission in each category; 2-Dimensional, 3-Dimensional, and Photography